pycalphad/pycalphad/docs/examples/ReferenceStateExamples.rst

 etc.) are the absolute energies as defined in the database and are not calculated with respect to any reference state.

-pycalphad ``Model`` objects allows the reference phase for the pure components to be set to arbitrary phases and temperature/pressure conditions through the ``shift_reference_state`` method, which creates new properties for the energies that are referenced to the new reference state, ``GMR``, ``HMR``, ``SMR``, and ``CPMR``.
+pycalphad ``Model`` objects allow the reference for the pure components to be set to arbitrary phases and temperature/pressure conditions through the ``shift_reference_state`` method, which creates new properties for the energies that are referenced to the new reference state, ``GMR``, ``HMR``, ``SMR``, and ``CPMR``.

 Enthalpy of mixing
 ~~~~~~~~~~~~~~~~~~

-The enthalpy of mixing in the liquid, analogous to what would be measure
+The enthalpy of mixing in the liquid, analogous to what would be
-experimentally, is calculated plotted below with the reference states of
+measured experimentally, is calculated and plotted below with the
-the pure elements both set to the liquid phase.
-No temperature and
+reference states of the pure elements both set to the liquid phase.
+No
-pressure are specified as we would like the reference state to be
+temperature and pressure are specified as we would like the reference
-calculated with respect to the calculation temperature.
+state to be calculated with respect to the calculation temperature.

 .. code:: ipython3